sanjibnarzary/sanjibnarzary.github.io/content/about.md

   - Recently I have added flutter, dart and python
   - C is what I used to teach in Diploma
   - NodeJS is everywhere in my systems
-  - Python inside conda environment for CUDA based projects I mean machine learning :)
+  - Python inside conda environment for CUDA based projects
   - Frameworks (React, React Native, NextJS, Laravel)
   - I access only Digital Ocean and Linode cloud
   - Github pages with Hugo and Jekyll though I don't know Go language